cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 1. Provision target services
 1. Configure target services for usage by application and add credentials to secret store
-1. Configure Secretless to broker the connection to the target service using credentials from the secret store
+1. Configure the Secretless Broker to broker the connection to the target service using credentials from the secret store

 **As the application developer:**
-1. Configure application to connect to target service via the Secretless broker
+1. Configure application to connect to target service via the Secretless Broker
-1. Deploy and run Secretless adjacent to the application
+1. Deploy and run the Secretless Broker adjacent to the application

 ### Prerequisites